Frequently Asked Questions About Divorce Answered by a Salt Lake City Divorce Lawyer

 In Salt Lake City, you would be required to demonstrate that you have grounds to file for divorce under Utah state law.
 This could include anything from impotency at the time of marriage, adultery or willful desertion to habitual drunkenness, incurable insanity and cruel treatment to the extent of great bodily injury.
 Each of these would be fault-based ground.
 If you would prefer to obtain a no-fault divorce, however, you can either prove that you have been legally separated for at least three years (without cohabitation) or state that the marriage suffers from irreconcilable differences.

 If you would like to address specific concerns under the guidance of a Salt Lake City divorce lawyer from the Law Office of David Pedrazas, PLLC, we encourage you to contact our firm today.
-You can either call at 801-263-7078 or submit a free case evaluation form online to get started.
+You can either call at 801-263-7078 or submit a Legal Case Review form online to get started.
 From there, our knowledgeable legal team can provide you with the answers that you are looking for.